llvasquez/testrepo/README.md

 import surya

 If you get no error it installed properly

 Make sure the .py file you want to use is in the surya folder

+exit python - exit()

+to run app use
+streamlit run surya_ocr.py

+to deactivate virtual environment deactivate

+Make sure the .py file you want to use is in the surya folder